peacefulcenter/peacefulcenter.github.io/_featured-cards/card6.md

 project_summary: Providing meals and gifts to centers that support the ill and disabled.
 featured: true
 ---
 <p>A cancer survivor herself, the founder of Peaceful Mind wanted to give back to communities that were struggling with chronic illnesses and disabilities.
-It can seem like an insurmountable challenge to overcome, but even small meals and gifts to an unsuspecting survivor can make all the difference in their health and morale.</p>
+It can seem like an insurmountable challenge to overcome, but even small meals and gifts can make all the difference in their health and morale.</p>

-<p>We mainly look to support children's cancer centers, but we also support other charities as they come along.</p>